Karsten Fischer (political scientist)

 Karsten Fischer (born 1967 in Kleve) is a German political scientist and a historian of political ideas.
-He is a Professor of Political Theory at University of Munich.
+He is a professor of Political Theory at LMU Munich.

 Biography

 Fischer was born 1967 in Kleve, North Rhine-Westphalia in Germany.
 He studied Political science, Philosophy and Public international law at the University of Bonn and Goethe University Frankfurt.
 He earned 1998 a PhD (summa cum laude) at the Humboldt University of Berlin with a dissertation titled "Verwilderte Selbsterhaltung.
 Zivilisationstheoretische Kulturkritik bei Nietzsche, Freud, Weber und Adorno".
 Between 1994 and until Fischer completed his thesis in 1998, he was awarded the Studienstiftung scholarship.
 His doctoral advisor was Herfried Münkler.

 Fischer was from 1998 to 2002 Postdoctoral Research Fellow and coordinator of the interdisciplinary research group Common Good and Civic Spirit at the Berlin-Brandenburg Academy of Sciences and Humanities.
 In this research group he worked with some of the most brilliant minds of contemporary political theory in Germany, e.g. Ernst-Wolfgang Böckenförde, Claus Offe, Iring Fetscher, Christian Meier, Otfried Höffe and Klaus von Beyme.

 He was from 2003 to 2006 Assistant Professor and from 2006 to 2009 Associate Professor at Humboldt University of Berlin, where he started an interdisciplinary program on Religion, Politics and Economics.
 In 2006 he received the venia legendi with a habilitation thesis under the supervision of Herfried Münkler.

-He is since 2010 Full Professor (W3-Chair) at University of Munich.
+He is since 2010 Full Professor (W3-Chair) at LMU Munich.

 He has been invited professor at Free University of Berlin, Technische Universität Darmstadt, University of Greifswald, WHU – Otto Beisheim School of Management and Zeppelin University.